TCLaurentiu/EM-AUF-Poster/README.md

 Implementation of EM Algorithm for Image Segmentation for the AUF poster titled Parameter learning via EM algorithm, authors Claudiu Tîrîsî and Maria Anastasia Jivulescu.

-The mml+theory.ipynb notebook contains explanations regarding Gaussian Mixture Models and the EM algorithm, while mml.ipynb is a barebones implementation of GMM and EM without theory and explanations.
+The mml+theory.ipynb notebook contains explanations regarding Gaussian Mixture Models, the EM algorithm and the mathematics behind them, while mml.ipynb is a barebones implementation of GMM and EM without theory and explanations.

 em.py contains the classes and functions defined in the notebooks, and can be used in external projects.